 See our orbital sander vs sheet sander post.

 After adding primer, sand the surface to create a bond between the material and paint—Sand the whole surface, corners, and ridges.
 If you wish to make several coats, sand the layers except for the final coat.

 Clean the wood before you start painting.
 Use a stiff brush, soap, and water.
 When you finish scrubbing the surface, rinse off the wood and let it dry.
 Cleaning gets rid of dirt and debris.
 Failure to clean allows the paint to cover dirt and particles underneath.

 The coating does not last.
-The deck should be in good shape otherwise you will have to use a commercial deck, wood cleaner, and power washer.
+The deck should be in good shape.
+Otherwise, you will have to use a commercial deck, a wood cleaner, and a power washer.
 Scrub every inch of the wood with a rag.
 Rinse the soap off the wood.
 Failure to do so keeps dirt on the wood surface.

 Strip the old paint